Table of Contents

 - Visual Stability, etc.

 To enhance your understanding of your overall user experience, Google plans on adding Core Web Vitals data to Google Search Console.
 These interaction and page speed measurements include three metrics, namely the largest contentful paint (LCP), first input delay (FID), and cumulative layout shift (CLS).
-You will be able to see info related to these Vitals on GSC.
+You will be able to see info related to Core Web Vitals on GSC.

 These metrics correspond to the three aspects of web page user experience mentioned above.
 How?